 Wisconsin Lutheran ranked as one of America's Best Colleges

-Forbes.com includes Wisconsin Lutheran College on its 2012 list of America's Top Colleges, compiled by Forbes and the Center for College Affordability and Productivity (CCAP).
+Forbes.com includes Wisconsin Lutheran College on its 2013 list of America's Top Colleges, compiled by Forbes and the Center for College Affordability and Productivity (CCAP).
 The CCAP ranks 650 undergraduate institutions focusing on quality of teaching, career prospects, graduation rates, and low levels of debt.
-WLC is the sixth-ranked school in Wisconsin and #216 in the country.

-Wisconsin Lutheran also is included in Washington Monthly's 2011 ranking of liberal arts colleges, which rates schools based on three categories: social mobility, research, and service.
+Wisconsin Lutheran College is included in Washington Monthly's 2013 ranking of liberal arts colleges, which rates schools based on three categories: social mobility, research, and service.

 Colleges with the Best Professors

-Using statistics compiled for Forbes' annual college rankings, CBS MoneyWatch released its "25 Colleges with the Best Professors in 2011" list.
-WLC ranks 18th out of 650 schools evaluated and was the only Wisconsin school to appear in the top 25.
+Using statistics compiled for Forbes' 2012 top-college rankings, CBS MoneyWatch released its "25 Colleges with the Best Professors" list.
+WLC ranks 12th out of 650 schools evaluated and is the only Wisconsin school to appear in the top 25.

 Top-scoring schools were largely liberal arts colleges, including WLC, which can be attributed to small class sizes and individualized attention from professors whose primary focus is teaching.
 The complete article by education writer Lynn O'Shaughnessy is available here.